 1. If you are sending to a PoliteMail List and not all recipients receive the message, contact Support by clicking the Request Support button in PoliteMail.
 Please include the subject, what list(s) you sent to, expected number of recipients, and the current recipient count.
 You can obtain this information by opening a new message, putting the distribution list(s) in the To: field, going to the PoliteMail flag pull down menu and choosing Get Recipient Count.
 PoliteMail's server techs will be able to perform a full list expansion to see where any discrepancies lie.

 2. If you're sending to an Exchange List from your Global Address Book, put the list in the To: field and use Get Recipient Count.
 If the number expected is lower than what is displayed using Get Recipient Count, use Request Support and include the subject, what list(s) you sent to, expected number of recipients, and the current recipient count.

 3. If the Get Recipient count number is correct but recipients still are not getting the email, view the Server Information.
-Please note that only Admins can perform this task.
-Go to PoliteMail > Settings > My Profile.
+Please note that only Admins on self-hosted servers can perform this task.
+Go to POLITEMAIL> Settings > My Profile.
+(Go to POLITEMAIL > Account > Server Info if you are using PoliteMail 5.0).
 Scroll to the bottom and click View Server Information.
 Look under the SMTP Service.
 If there are messages still in the Queue, this means the message is still replicating and your recipients will receive their copy soon.
 If the number is zero, you will need to contact your internal IT team as this indicates an issue with your server.